Stroud: Roman remains

 Woodchester Roman Villa is one of many Roman villas discovered in Gloucestershire.
 It was occupied between the early 2nd and late 4th centuries AD.
 There is now nothing visible of the villa above ground and the site is occupied by a churchyard.
 The villa's most famous feature is the Orpheus mosaic, the second largest of its kind in Europe and one of the most intricate.
 It dates to c.
 325 CE and was re-discovered by Gloucestershire-born antiquarian Samuel Lysons in 1793.
-It has been uncovered seven times since 1880, the last time in 1973, but there are no plans to reveal it again.
+It has been uncovered seven times since 1880, the last time in 1973.
 It depicts Orpheus charming all forms of life with his lyre and has been praised for its accuracy and beauty.

-In 1979, several portions of Roman tessellated pavement, Roman tiles, coins, pottery, etc. were discovered in the grounds of the house at Brown's Hill, one mile north of Stroud, suggesting the existence of a Roman villa.

 Remains of another Roman villa have been found in the parish of Painswick, on a farm called Highfield, about 1/2 mi northwest of the town.
 Walls were found, crossing one another at right angles; also many flue tiles, and some Roman coins.
-It was opened some years ago in a rough and hurried way, and covered up again.
-A short account of it appeared in the public press at the time.

 The excavation at a site at Ebley Road in Stonehouse has revealed evidence of some of the earliest Roman activity known in the Stroud Valleys.
 A large rectangular enclosure dating back to the 1st century AD was found and more than a dozen human skeletons were unearthed at the end of 2010.